-Note: This figure plots means of employer HSA contributions (triangles), total HSA contributions (circles), and HSA withdrawals (diamonds) within \$500 salary bins.
+Notes: This figure plots means of employer HSA contributions (triangles), total HSA contributions (circles), and HSA withdrawals (diamonds) within \$500 salary bins.
 For each variable, linear regressions are separately fit to data on both sides of the match discontinuity at \$50,000.
-Data includes both employee-only and family coverage.
+Data include both employee-only and family coverage.
 There is an average drop of about \$400 in employer contributions at the discontinuity.
-Total HSA contributions are increasing in salary.
+Total HSA contributions are increasing with salary.
 There are perceptible jumps in the regression functions for both contributions and withdrawals at the match discontinuity.

-Before presenting the RD results, I first test that controls are balanced and the density of salary is smooth at the match discontinuity.
-Table 2 presents balance tests using a variety of covariates as the dependent variable in equation (1).
-Nearly all covariates are smooth at the cutoff.
-One exception is a statistically significant jump in age of 1.8 years, which is equal to 4.5 percent of the control mean.
-The p-values from omnibus balance tests at the bottom of Table 2 reveal that all covariates excluding age are jointly balanced.
+covariates excluding age are jointly balanced.
 I demonstrate robustness of the MPC estimates to including controls, and the main RD regressions for health spending in Section IV include controls to account for the influence of any small imbalance in age.
 Importantly, the absence of jumps in expected spending or chronic conditions suggests there are not substantial differences in health status at the discontinuity.
-Appendix Figure D.1 presents the McCrary (2008) test that the density of the running variable is smooth at the cutoff.
-There is no evidence of manipulation of salary on either side of the discontinuity, confirming that salary is held constant when the employer's HSA contribution changes.15
+Online Appendix Figure D.1 presents the McCrary (2008) test that the density of the running variable is smooth at the cutoff.
+There is no evidence of manipulation of salary on either side of the discontinuity, confirming that salary is held constant when the employer's HSA contribution changes.